Yes (band): History

-1968–1971: Formation and breakthrough
+1968–1970: Formation, first album and Time and a Word

-In early 1968, bassist Chris Squire formed the psychedelic rock band Mabel Greer's Toyshop.
-The line-up consisted of Squire, singer and guitarist Clive Bayley, drummer Bob Hagger and guitarist Peter Banks.
+In late 1967, bassist Chris Squire and guitarist Peter Banks, both formerly of the Syn, joined the psychedelic rock band Mabel Greer's Toyshop, which had been formed in 1966 by Clive Bayley and Robert Hagger.
 They played at the Marquee Club in Soho, London where Jack Barrie, owner of the nearby La Chasse club, saw them perform.
-"There was nothing outstanding about them", he recalled, "the musicianship was very good but it was obvious they weren't going anywhere".
+He later recalled: "the musicianship was very good but it was obvious they weren't going anywhere".
 Barrie introduced Squire to singer Jon Anderson, a worker at the bar in La Chasse, who found they shared interests in Simon & Garfunkel and harmony singing.
-That evening at Squire's house they wrote "Sweetness," which was included on the first Yes album.
-Meanwhile, Banks had left Mabel Greer's Toyshop to join Neat Change, but he was dismissed by this group on 7 April 1968.
-In June 1968, Hagger was replaced in the nascent Yes by Bill Bruford, who had placed an advertisement in Melody Maker, and Banks was recalled by Squire, replacing Bayley as guitarist.
-Finally, the classically trained organist and pianist Tony Kaye, of Johnny Taylor's Star Combo and the Federals, became the keyboardist and the fifth member.
-The newborn band rehearsed in the basement of The Lucky Horseshoe cafe on Shaftesbury Avenue between 10 June and 9 July 1968.
+That evening they wrote "Sweetness", which was included on the first Yes album, and Anderson joined as lead vocalist.
+During this time, the band rehearsed in the basement of The Lucky Horseshoe cafe on Shaftesbury Avenue between 10 June and 9 July 1968.
+In June 1968, Hagger was replaced by Bill Bruford, who had placed an advertisement in Melody Maker, while in July the classically trained organist and pianist Tony Kaye, of Johnny Taylor's Star Combo and the Federals, became the keyboardist.
+Meanwhile, Banks had left Mabel Greer's Toyshop to join Neat Change, but he was dismissed by this group on 14 July 1968 and was recalled by Squire, replacing Bayley as guitarist.

+Having considered the experience of Mabel Greer's Toyshop concluded, the group exchanged ideas for a new name.
+Sources disagree on the origin of the name, but generally attribute it to Banks.
+According to the Financial Times, Anderson suggested "Life" and Squire thought of "World"; Banks said simply, "Yes", and that was how the band was named.
+Welch states that Squire suggested the name over a phone call to Banks, with Banks replying, "But that was my idea!"
+According to Banks, it was initially used as a temporary name, but "nobody has thought of anything better yet."